kattouf/package-swift-lsp/README.md

 ## Editor Integration

 Editor integration guides for popular IDEs and text editors are currently being developed.
 Support for various editors (Zed, VSCode, Vim, Emacs, etc.) will be available soon.

+## Acknowledgements

+Thanks to the people and projects that helped make this LSP possible:

+- [@mattmassicotte](https://github.com/mattmassicotte) for [ChimeHQ/LanguageServerProtocol](https://github.com/ChimeHQ/LanguageServerProtocol) - a solid foundation for this project
+- [Swift Package Index](https://swiftpackageindex.com/) - for providing great package data for our URL completions

+## Contributing

+- Feel free to submit feature requests if you have ideas for improving Package.swift editing experience
+- For substantial contributions (beyond small fixes), please open a discussion first to align on direction and implementation approach

 ## License